Double Wall vs Single Wall Tents: Benefits and Drawbacks

-Choosing between a single wall tent and a double wall is not easy, especially when you are planning your next thru-hike.
-There are many factors to consider so it can be difficult to know which option is best for you.
-We will discuss the benefits of each piece of gear so that you can make an informed decision on what kind of shelter will suit your needs.
+Choosing between a single-wall tent and a double-wall is not easy, especially when planning your next thru-hike.
+There are many factors to consider, so it can be challenging to know which option is best for you.
+We will discuss the benefits of each piece of gear so that you can decide on what kind of shelter will suit your needs.

-For thru-hikers, this means you really need to understand the entirety of your hike.
+For thru-hikers, this means you need to understand the entirety of your hike .
 You want to apply the 80/20 rule here and choose the gear that can work perfectly for you for most (80%+) of the hike and supplement for the 20% as necessary.

-Let’s explore more on single-wall tents vs double-wall tents and the benefits and drawbacks to choosing a tent body for an enjoyable time on the trail and why many look to single wall tents on their thru-hikes.
+Let’s explore more on single-wall tents vs double-wall tents, the benefits and drawbacks to choosing a tent body for an enjoyable time on the trail, and why many look to single-wall tents on their thru-hikes.

 As the name says, a single-wall tent features a single wall of fabric between the interior and exterior.
-This wall must be able to repel water and moisture while also being breathable and allowing air to effortlessly pass through.
+This wall must repel water and moisture while being breathable and allowing air to pass through effortlessly.

-This means a single-layer tent has to be made very efficiently with though paid to manage moisture and airflow while also minimizing perforations which could allow in water and moisture.
+This means a single-layer tent has to be made very efficiently with thought paid to manage moisture and airflow while also minimizing perforations that could allow in water and moisture.

-Most single wall tents will make use of the trekking poles carried by the hiker, this helps to eliminate extra weight, as nearly all hikers will have trekking poles allowing them to become dual-purpose tools.
+Most single-wall tents will use the trekking poles carried by the hiker.
+This helps to eliminate extra weight, as nearly all hikers will have trekking poles, allowing them to become dual-purpose tools.

-In addition, single-wall tents will frequently offer a bug mesh at their doors and to connect the tent floor to the walls, this can be used to help drop out condensation and provide the occupant with protection from critters.
+In addition, single-wall tents will frequently offer a bug mesh at their doors and connect the tent floor to the walls.
+This can be used to help drop out condensation and provide the occupant with protection from critters.

 There are loads of benefits to choosing a single wall tent for your thru-hike.
-The big benefit is that single-wall tents typically weigh much less than a similar double-wall tent, making them ideal when you want to travel light and fast on the trail.
+A significant benefit is that single-wall tents typically weigh much less than a similar double-wall tent, making them ideal when traveling light and fast on the trail.

-In addition, they tend to be much smaller when packed, have an easier time in setup needing fewer stakes and this allows for setup with minimal impact in the rain.
+In addition, they tend to be much smaller when packed, have an easier time in setup, and need fewer stakes, and this allows for setup with minimal impact in the rain.

 Weight